adrienpsl/minishell/README.md

 - print where I am in the shell

 - I will do now the big test ? in shell or in c ?

+# test and find binary

+# set all toghether, how I set the env stuff